Jim-CodeHub/Jim-CodeHub.github.io/Gbook/pages/expansions/JDF.md

 SpinePreparationParams		| -
 SpineTapingParams			| -
 StackingParams				| -
+StaticBlockingParams		| -
+StitchingParams				| -
+StrappingParams				| -
+StripBindingParams			| -
+ThreadSealingParams			| -
+ThreadSewingParams			| -
+TrimmingParams				| -
+VarnishingParams			| -
+WebInlineFinishingParams	| -
+WindingParams				| -
+WireCombBindingParams		| -
+WrappingParams				| -

 <br><center> <font color=gray> JDF/ResoucePool/[Resources]/@Class="Parameter" </font> </center><br>

 ## C.3 Consumable Resources

+Resources					| Description
+:-:							| :-:
+Media						| 物理媒介
+MiscConsumable				| -
+Pallet						| 用于装货的托盘
+RegisterRibbon				| -
+Strap						| -

 <br><center> <font color=gray> JDF/ResoucePool/[Resources]/@Class="Consumable" </font> </center><br>

 ## C.4 Handling Resources

+Resources					| Description
+:-:							| :-:
+PrintRolling				| -
+Tool						| -
+UsageCounter				| 用于跟踪设备的使用情况

 <br><center> <font color=gray> JDF/ResoucePool/[Resources]/@Class="Handling" </font> </center><br>

 ## C.5 Implementation Resources

+Resources					| Description
+:-:							| :-:
+Device						| 关于特定设备的信息，如功能

 <br><center> <font color=gray> JDF/ResoucePool/[Resources]/@Class="Implementation" </font> </center><br>

 ## C.6 Quantity Resources

+Resources					| Description
+:-:							| :-:
+Bundle						| 用于描述各种Compnents的设置，该资源可被许多印前和印后过程创建
+Component					| 用于描述印前和印后过程中的各种半成品，即组件；几乎每个印后流程都有组件资源

 <br><center> <font color=gray> JDF/ResoucePool/[Resources]/@Class="Quantity" </font> </center><br>

+---

+# <span id = "Appendix-D"> Appendix-D : Error Codes </span>

+ReturnCode	| Description
+:-:			| :-
+0			| Success

+ReturnCode	| Description
+:-:			| :-
+1			| General error
+2			| Internal error
+3			| XML parser error (e.g., if a MIME file is sent to an XML Controller).
+4			| XML validation error
+5			| Query Message/Command Message not implemented
+6			| Invalid parameters
+7			| Insufficient parameters
+8			| Device not available (Controller exists but not the Device or queue) 9			| Message incomplete.
+10			| Message Service is busy.
+11 			| Synchronous mode not supported for message.
+No @ AcknowledgeURL is specified and the Message can only be processed asynchronously and was not processed.
+(Error)
+12 			| Asynchronous acknowledge not supported for message.
+No @ AcknowledgeURL is specified and the Message was processed.
+The resulting  Acknowledge can only be emitted asynchronously.
+(Warning)
+13			| Reliable Signals not supported.
+Subscription denied.

+<br><center> <font color=gray> Protocol errors </font> </center><br>

+ReturnCode	| Description
+:-:			| :-
+100			| Device not running
+101 		| Device incapable of fulfilling request (e.g., a RIP that has been asked to cut a Sheet).
+102 		| No executable Node exists in the JDF
+103 		| JobID not known by Controller
+104 		| JobPartID not known by Controller
+105 		| Queue entry not in queue
+106 		| Queue request failed because the queue entry is already executing 107 		| The queue entry is already executing.
+Late change is not accepted 108 		| Selection or applied filter results in an empty list 109 		| Selection or applied filter results in an incomplete list.
+A buffer cannot provide the complete list queried for.
+110 		| Queue request of a Job submission failed because the requested completion time of the Job cannot be fulfilled.
+111 		| Subscription request denied.
+112 		| Queue request failed because the Queue is  "Closed" or  "Blocked" and does not accept new entries.
+113 		| Queue entry is already in the resulting status.
+114 		| QueueEntry /@ Status is already  "PendingReturn" , "Completed" or "Aborted" and therefore does not accept changes.
+Modification note: starting with JDF 1.4,  "PendingReturn" added.
+115 		| Queue entry is not running.
+116 		| Queue entry already exists.
+Used when a  QueueEntry with identical  JobID ,  JobPartID and  Part already exists.
+120 		| Cannot access referenced URL.
+URI Reference cannot be resolved.
+Used when a referenced entity (e.g., a  JDF in a  SubmitQueueEntry cannot be found).
+121 		| Unknown  DeviceID .
+No Device is known with the  DeviceID specified.
+130 		| Ganging is not supported.
+A gang Job has been submitted to a queue that does not support ganging.
+131 		| GangName not known.
+A Job has been submitted with an unknown  GangName .

+<br><center> <font color=gray> Device and Controller errors </font> </center><br>

+ReturnCode	| Description
+:-:			| :-
+200			| Invalid Resource parameters
+201 		| Insufficient Resource parameters
+202 		| PipeID unknown
+203 		| Unlinked  ResourceLink
+204 		| Could not create new  JDF Node.
+300 		| Authentication denied.
+301 		| Secure channel not supported - I don't support secure channel for this Message.
+302 		| Secure channel required - I require secure channel for this Message.
+303 		| Certificate expired (Some implementations might not be able to send this response because the SSL layer will reject the Message before passing it to the JMF implementation for parsing)
+304 		| Authentication pending.
+305 		| Authentication already established.
+306 		| No authentication request in process
+307 		| Certificate Invalid

+<br><center> <font color=gray> Job and pipe specific errors </font> </center><br>

 ---